If you’ve noticed your parrot biting its feet, you’re likely wondering what’s behind this behavior or if it’s a problem that needs to be resolved.

 Ulcerative dermatitis is associated with trauma, wounds, diabetes, and parasites.
 The parrot causes ulcers by picking at the skin with its beak, which becomes itchy over time.

 Parrots are prone to arthritis in the toes due to standing on poorly-sized perches.
 Older parrots are more likely to be affected, but it can happen at any age.
 The symptoms of arthritis include:

 - Decreased motion range

-Birds with arthritis have swelling and sores in between their toes and foot joints, causing affected parrots to peck at their feet constantly.
-Some treatments are available, but improving your parrot’s living conditions is the best way to ease the symptoms and prevent arthritis from getting worse.
+Parrots with arthritis have swelling and sores between their toes and foot joints, causing affected birds to constantly peck at their feet.

-Health conditions aren’t the only thing to blame for parrots biting their feet.
-Behavioral problems are also an issue.
-Bored parrots chew their feet as a way to entertain themselves.
+Behavioral problems are an issue, as bored parrots chew their feet to entertain themselves.

-Parrots are intelligent, social creatures that require frequent mental stimulation.
-In the wild, they spend around 6 hours a day foraging and searching for shelter, so there’s plenty for them to do.
-In captivity, they don’t get the same chances to be busy, and they soon become bored.
-To improve your parrot’s boredom:
+Parrots are intelligent and social creatures that need frequent mental stimulation.
+In the wild, they spend around 6 hours a day foraging and searching for shelter, so there’s plenty to do.

 - Provide toys and rotate them